The Yellow Stain

-The Yellow Stain is a 1922 silent drama film released by Fox Film Corporation.
+The Yellow Stain is a lost 1922 silent drama film released by Fox Film Corporation.
 The film stars John Gilbert and Claire Anderson.
 It is not known whether the film currently survives.

 Plot

 Donald Keith is a lawyer who has recently moved to a fictional logging community in Northern Michigan.
 He later learns that Quartus Hembly, the town boss, has illegally conned a man named Daniel Kersten out of his property, ruining him and turning him into the town drunkard.
 Keith decides to help Kersten take legal action against Hembly and bring him to justice.
 Keith eventually succeeds and also causes the town's residents to rise up against Hembly.